Articles

 This paper presents a three-dimensional finite element method for computing stress and deformation of membrane structures.
 A conjugate pair of strain and stress tensors, the Green strain tensor and the Second Piola-Kirchhoff stress tensor are adopted to give the constitutive equation of Mooney material.
 By means of exploiting the plane stress condition of membrane, the hydrostatic pressure is directly expressed as functions of strains.
 Complex membrane structures, like those initially in box shape with abrupt changes in geometry, can also be analyzed by the proposed method.

-Formulation of a curved quadrilateral element for surface definition, P Gosling, W Lewis, Computers & Structures, Volume 61, Number 5, 1996.
+Formulation of a curved quadrilateral element for surface definition, P Gosling, W Lewis, Computers & Structures, Vol 61, # 5, 1996.

 Based on a finite element discretisation, the numerical form-finding of geometrically non-linear surfaces spanning arbitrary boundaries and subjected to an initial prestress is presented.
 A 24 dof quadrilateral finite element is formulated to represent a general curved elastic (or inelastic) geometrically non-linear surface.
 The proposed isoparametric element is C0 continuous, of constant thickness, and assumes a plane-stress criterion.
 A rigorous derivation of the expressions describing the strains within a curved surface is offered, while the element equations are written with special consideration of the effects of large strains and large displacements.
 Assuming small incremental displacements, expressions are derived to explicitly include the adequate representation of rigid body rotations in the element geometric stiffness matrix.

-Form-finding of prestressed membranes using a curved quadrilateral finite element for surface definition, P Gosling, W Lewis, Computers & Structures, Volume 61, Number 5, 1996.
+Form-finding of prestressed membranes using a curved quadrilateral finite element for surface definition, P Gosling, W Lewis, Computers & Structures, Vol 61, # 5, 1996.

 Form-finding of minimal surface membranes is investigated in this paper.
 A curved quadrilateral finite element is used to provide a numerical representation of a thin surface (structural membrane) established between fixed or flexible boundaries.
 Pre-stress is introduced to generate the form.
 Application of the matrix based finite element method to the vector based dynamic relaxation algorithm is presented.
 When analysing minimal surfaces, the assumption of large strains is shown to lead to a stress deviation at equilibrium.
 Various techniques are proposed to improve the numerical stability of the solution algorithm.
 The resulting final numerical model adequately represents both large displacements and large summative strains.
 Comparisons between numerical and experimental solutions to several minimal surfaces demonstrate the accuracy of the proposed formulation.